-- Black, tarry or bloody stools
+- Black, tarry or bloody stools.

-- Loss of consciousness (in severe case)
+- Loss of consciousness in severe cases.

-- Easy bleeding or bruising
+- Easy bleeding or bruising.

-- Fluid buildup in your abdomen (ascites)
+- Fluid buildup in the abdomen, called ascites (uh-SY-teez).

 When to see a doctor